Pivotal Greenplum Database (GPDB) all versions

 The following example is a Linux crontab entry that runs a backup of the test database (and global objects) nightly at one past midnight:

 01 0 * * * gpadmin gpcrondump -x test -c -g -G -a -q >> gp_test.log

 To back up multiple databases, you will need multiple gpcrondump entries in crontab.
 You will need to source your .bashrc file, .profile or greenplum_path.sh file to ensure you have the correct environment variables set.

-The utilities gp_dump and gpcrondump do not back up global objects such as resource queues and roles.
+The utility gp_dump and gpcrondump do not back up global objects such as resource queues and roles.
 You will need to use pg_dumpall to back up global objects.

 Refer to the GPDB Administrator Guide associated with the version you are using for more options regarding these utilities.

-13. What are the alter method to replicate data other than using the utilities mentioned above ?
+13. What is the alter method to replicate data other than using the utilities mentioned above?

 Some alternative ways to transfer data ( if the data set is very small ) has been discussed in the below article.